-Mr Tan joined the Company in February 2018 as a Business Development Manager and was promoted to Deputy General Manager, China Operations in September 2022.
-He is based in Shanghai, China to support the Group's Venture Capital investment, Specialty Cement and Polymer businesses.
-He is also support and advise concrete businesses in their strategic action plan execution.
+Mr Tan joined the Company in February 2018 as a Business Development Manager and was promoted to Deputy General Manager, China Operations in September 2022, supporting the Group's Venture Capital investment, Specialty Cement and Polymer businesses.
+He also supports and advises concrete businesses in their strategic action plan execution.
 Prior to joining EnGro, he was exposed to local and overseas banking industry and held various positions in both UOB Bank China and Standard Chartered Bank (Shanghai).
 He is related to Mr Tan Cheng Gay and Mr Tan Yok Koon.
 Mr Tan holds a Bachelor of Commerce from University of Western Australia.
 He also attended the Behaviourial Studies in Organisations and International Business studies from London School of Economics.